 Knowing what we need to do in our days and when, is one of the crucial things to prevent overwhelm and stress.
 By having a routine, you know what you need to deal with every day.
 Meanwhile, every task, rather than screaming ‘do me now!’, knows its proper place.

 An added benefit is that you will feel a sense of accomplishment.
 Ever had a day that you have been really busy, but can say with exactly what?
 Through planning ahead, you are able to reflect on your accomplishments at the end of the week through referring to your schedule.

-Manage that Decision Overload.
+Manage Decision Overload.

 Without a routine, our brains are continually wondering ‘okay, what are we doing next?
 What needs to be done now?’.
 This is exhausting – actually, there’s a thing called decision fatigue – and it undermines every attempt at efficiency and productivity.

 That’s one of the things we take for granted at school: we know what we are doing all of the time, so we can focus on our work.

 Yet, these days, that’s not possible.
 So, remove the necessity of making those decisions.
 By making a structure in your day habitual, you won’t need to think about what it is you need to do.
 Meanwhile, you can schedule blocks of Protected Time to think about those big decisions – that need a System Two problem solving brain – too.